Tailored from £2,300 per person excl. flights

 Rajabori Villas Resort offers guests a place to stay that perfectly reflects this Koh Trong's philosophy of tradition and nature.

 The only boutique hotel in Kampong Thom, Sambor Village offers a tranquil retreat to relax in and absorb Cambodia's local culture.

 Grand, softly lit spaces and colonial charm makes Anantara Angkor Resort a truly unique destination in Siem Reap.

 Knai Bang Chat prides itself on its signature blend of privacy and personalised service. making it the ideal gateway to minimalist living.

-Ko Trong is a small island on the Mekong where a sustainable tourism project has been developed by the locals to create more opportunity for the islanders.
-We support this project, which provides a slice of rural Cambodian life for travellers, by providing an opportunity to work alongside the locals, tending to fields or learning how to fish.
+Wayfairer is committed to responsible travel, incorporating these values in all our holidays.
+In this Complete Cambodia holiday, you'll spend time in Ko Trong, a small island on the Mekong where a sustainable tourism project has been developed by the locals to create more opportunity for the islanders.
+We support this project, which provides a taste of rural Cambodian life for travellers with the opportunity to work alongside local people, tending to fields or learning how to fish.

 All the local guides referred to in this Cambodia itinerary are paid a fair wage, we only recommend accommodation options with responsible initiatives and our tours have a strong focus on cultural engagement.